Ukraine hopes to swap steel mill fighters for Russian POWs - NewsBreak

 During the siege, Russian forces launched lethal airstrikes on a maternity hospital and a theater where civilians had taken shelter.
 Close to 600 people may have been killed at the theater.

-But because of the Azovstal defenders’ “incredible resistance,” Ukraine can also claim that it came out on top, he said.
+But because the Azovstal defenders’ “incredible resistance” tied down Russian troops, Ukraine can also claim that it came out on top.

 “Both sides will be able take pride or boast about a victory — victories of different kinds,” he said.

+The report could not immediately be confirmed.
+Throughout the war, Ukraine has claimed to have killed many Russian generals and other officers.
+A few of the deaths have been confirmed by Russia.

+Russian officials in Belgorod and Kursk — two regions bordering Ukraine — accused Kyiv of shelling villages and civilian infrastructure along the frontier, the latest in a series of similar accusations over the recent weeks.

 McQuillan and Yuras Karmanau reported from Lviv, Ukraine.
-Mstyslav Chernov and Andrea Rosa in Kharkiv, Elena Becatoros in Odesa, Lorne Cook in Brussels and other AP staffers around the world contributed.
+Mstyslav Chernov and Andrea Rosa in Kharkiv, Elena Becatoros in Odesa and other AP staffers around the world contributed.

 Follow AP’s coverage of the war in Ukraine: https://apnews.com/hub/russia-ukraine